Ortler Circuit Ski Tour - Italy

 Ortler Circuit Ski Tour with the Northwest Mountain School.

 The fact that the trip forms a large loop simplifies logistics when compared to a point-to-point trip such as the Haute Route.
-The Ortler Circuit winds thorough peaks that are just slightly lower than 4000 meters and as a result the area tends to be less traveled than regions of the Alps dominated by 4000 meter peaks.
+The Ortler Circuit winds thorough peaks that are just under 4000 meters and as a result the area tends to be less traveled than regions of the Alps dominated by 4000 meter peaks.
 The National Park at the center of this tour holds 14 summits higher than 3000 meters, with the Ortler being the highest at 3905m.

 Our Ortler Circuit Ski Tour is similar in difficulty to our Haute Route Traverses from Chamonix to Zermatt.
 Much of the ski terrain is glaciated and those with some mountaineering experience will feel more comfortable taking part in optional peak ascents that abound in the area.
 This trip offers the possibility of true ski mountaineering as the nature of many of these high peaks can be reached on skis or by short sections with crampons and many can be descended on skis.
 For those less interested in skiing off peaks, there is endless opportunity for ski touring without the added mountaineering aspects.